Suns vs. Heat prediction, odds, time, spread: 2026 NBA picks for Tuesday, Jan. 13

 The Phoenix Suns will look to win their fourth game in a row when they battle the Miami Heat in a key NBA matchup on Tuesday night.
 Phoenix is coming off a 112-93 win over Washington on Sunday, while Miami dropped a 124-112 decision at Oklahoma City that same day.
 The Suns (24-15), who are second in the Pacific Division, are 4-2 against Eastern Conference foes.
 The Heat (20-19), who are second in the Southeast Division, are 8-8 against teams from the Western Conference.
 Phoenix will be without guard Jalen Green (hamstring).

-Tip-off from Kaseya Center in Miami is set for 7:30 p.m.
+Tipoff from Kaseya Center in Miami is set for 7:30 p.m.
 ET.
-The Suns lead the all-time series 40-33, but the teams split a pair of games last year.
-Miami is a 1.5-point favorite in the latest Suns vs. Heat odds from DraftKings Sportsbook, while the over/under for total points scored is 230.5.
+Miami is a 1-point favorite in the latest Suns vs. Heat odds from DraftKings Sportsbook, while the over/under for total points scored is 230.5.
 Before making any Suns vs. Heat picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: